 - Tickets for Chili cook-off are available at Stauffer’s of Kissel Hill (Lititz location only), Dosie Dough, Bomberger’s and Aaron’s Books.
 Tickets are $10 for adults, $5 for kids 12 and under.
 Do check their official website for prices and locations before going.

 - Food trucks line up the streets on Friday and Saturday to enjoy the appetizing food.

 - Wear comfortable shoes and dress for the weather as most of it is outside and might be wet.

-If you happen to be visiting during Ice festival, there might be a lot of options on the food trucks available on Friday and Saturday.
+If you happen to be visiting during the Ice festival, there might be a lot of options for the food trucks available on Friday and Saturday.
 Otherwise, there are some great choice-

 - Dosie Dough – a small famous bakery to grab bagels, sandwiches or a hot latte.